-If a remote workforce is new to your company, it may be tempting to micromanage off-site employees at first.
-But it’s important to treat them the same as your non-remote workers so that they feel a part of the team.
+It’s important to note that if a remote workforce is new to your company, it may be tempting to initially micromanage off-site employees.
+But it’s important to treat them the same as your non-remote workers so they feel that they play an equal role on the team.
 Employers can respect the autonomy of their telecommuters by trying some of the following:

-- Focus more on what they accomplish than on when they accomplish it.
-It shouldn’t matter if an employee happens to work better in the evenings or late at night (with the exception of client-facing tasks and deadlines, of course).
+Focus more on what they accomplish than on when they accomplish it.
+It shouldn’t matter if an employee happens to work better in the evenings or late at night (with the exception of client-facing tasks and deadlines, of course)

-- Don’t schedule unnecessary meetings.
-Respect their time.
+Don’t schedule unnecessary meetings.
+Respect their time

-Avoid constant check-ins, provided they accomplish goals and tasks on time.
+Avoid constant check-ins, provided they accomplish goals and tasks on time

 A regularly published newsletter is another great option for keeping all employees up-to-date on company news and events, as well as coworkers’ accomplishments.
 Make sure you recognize remote employees as often as in-house employees for their good work.
 It is vital to acknowledge their contributions so they know you value them as team members.